 In December 2005, Bruno announced that he was to become a father for the fourth time baby Freya was born on 10th May 2006.

-Frank now lives on his own in a village of on the outskirts of the town of Leighton Buzzard.
+Frank now lives on his own in a village of on the outskirts of Bedfordshire.
 He spends a lot of time at the local health club when he is not working.
 He currently works speaking at dinners, & personal appearances.
 He has various charity affiliations including the Presidents Sporting club.
 His son Franklyn plays rugby and Frank is often seen on the touchlines cheering on the Brentwood boy’s team.
 Frank describes the game as rough!

-- Franks favorite food is Rice and peas although he loves Steak and Lamb
+- Franks favourite food is Rice and peas although he loves Steak and Lamb

-- His favorite song of all time is Mind Blowing Decisions by Heatwave
+- His favourite song of all time is Mind Blowing Decisions by Heatwave

 - Of all the countries he has visited he likes Jamaica and Dominica best of all